 Defective areas may be welded in cases where the depth of the chipped areas after rectifying defects does not exceed 20 % of the nominal thickness of the billet, and the total chipped area does not exceed 2 % of the total area of the billet.

 Where projections of welded areas coincide in thickness on both sides of the blank, the permissible chipped areas shall not exceed in total the depth permissible on one side the billet.

-Welding, control of welded areas and heat treatment (if necessary) shall be performed according to the manufacturer's documentation agreed with the surveyor to the Register with the following marking of welded areas in the Certificate.
+Welding, control of welded areas and heat treatment (if necessary) shall be performed in compliance with the standards or the manufacturer's documentation, agreed with the Register.
+In case of repairing the rolled products, the applicant shall draw up the Appendix to the Manufacturer's Certificate indicating the repair areas.